Xeirh/Batch-Combiner/README.md

-# Batch-Combiner
+# Batch Combiner

+---

+## Features
-Custom batch file that indexes all files in a specified folder and its subfolders, then combines them into a single output file.
+- Indexes all files within a directory and its subdirectories.
+- Adds an empty line to each file at the bottom for consistency except the last file in the index.
+- Merges all files into one singular input from memory index.